NicoleStrel/Remote.ly/README.md

 - to activate environment: `source venv/bin/activate`
 - to deactivate: `deactivate`
 - install dependancies: `pip install -r requirements.txt` (we need this to download packages for google maps, etc)
+- create a `.env` file (same directory as .env.sample) and add the secret key

 ## Local server start